-While an investment in managed futures can help enhance returns and reduce risk, it can also do just the opposite and in fact result in further losses in a portfolio.
+While investment in managed futures can help enhance returns and reduce risk, it can also do just the opposite and result in further losses in a portfolio.
 In addition, studies conducted of managed futures as a whole may not be indicative of the performance of any individual CTA.
 The results of studies conducted in the past may not be indicative of current time periods.
 Managed futures indices such as the Barclay CTA Index do not represent the entire universe of all CTAs.
 Individuals cannot invest in the index itself.
 Actual rates of return may be significantly different and more volatile than those of the index.

-Many believe that managed futures is a long volatility strategy because the strategy is like being long a look-back straddle.
+Many believe that managed futures are a long volatility strategy because the strategy is like being long a look-back straddle.
 We believe there is a more nuanced story associated with long gamma exposure, but let’s use the prevailing wisdom of long volatility as a starting point for a discussion.

 The question related to the current environment is simple.
 Should you buy managed futures because volatility is low?
 Since volatility is low, this could be a good time to buy a “long straddle” strategy.
 The relationship between low volatility and managed futures can also be viewed through thinking in terms of valuation.
-Does low volatility means that managed futures funds are cheap?
+Does low volatility mean that managed futures funds are cheap?
 2017 inflows suggest that even though recent performance has been negative and many large trend-followers are in drawdowns, investors are putting more money into the space based on an expectation of higher volatility.

-So is there evidence on the connection between volatility and managed futures?
+So is there evidence of the connection between volatility and managed futures?
 We have looked at this issue in earlier posts, Managed futures and VIX – beware high daily volatility – embrace high monthly volatility and Managed futures and volatility – The type of vol matters.
 Our conclusion is that there is no simple answer and there is such a thing as good and bad volatility.
 Higher long-term volatility which increases the spread of prices is a good for managed futures, but spikes in short-term volatility is detrimental.
 At tight or range-bound spreads as measured by vol, there may be limited opportunities.
 If volatility increases and thus increases the range in prices, trend-following should be more profitable.
-Nevertheless less, volatility spikes may cause positions to be unnecessarily stopped and thus less profitable.
+Nevertheless, less, volatility spikes may cause positions to be unnecessarily stopped and thus less profitable.

 There has also been some extensive research in this area which suggests that there is a connection between volatility moves and managed futures, but it is also complex and suggests that the trading time frame of the manager matters.
 This useful analysis was done by Christian Lundstrom and Jarkko Peltomaki in their paper, “Beyond Trends: The Reconcilability of Short-term CTA Strategies with Risk Shocks” in the winter 2015 Journal of Alternative Investments.
 At a simple level, the researchers found that the VIX level leads to different performance across managed futures styles.
 They also found that managed futures performance will be impacted by whether volatility changes were expected or unanticipated.